Educational psychology training

-Hampshire Educational Psychology (HEP) provide training and workshop sessions that can be delivered in schools and other education settings, at central locations in the community, and virtually.
-These can be purchased through a school or setting's Service Level Agreement (SLA) or for a specified cost.
+Training and workshop sessions that can be delivered in schools and education settings, at central locations in the community and virtually.

 All our training is designed to lead to better outcomes for children and young people.
 We draw inspiration from the knowledge that learning and development depends upon a range of factors that work together.
 For instance, we know that happy children are happy learners.
 Our training is informed by the latest evidence and is refined in conjunction with feedback from course participants.